-Do you want to know what my absolute favorite part of my small homesteading operation is?
-Drinking the delicious raw goat’s milk that I milk with my own hands each morning!
-My milk stand for goats is where the milking goes down and I get the yummiest milk you ever tasted from my ladies, hence the BEST part of homesteading happens right here on the milk stand!
+Do you want to know what the absolute favorite part of a small homesteading operation is?
+Drinking the delicious raw goat’s milk that you milk with your own hands each morning!
+This milk stand for goats is where the milking goes down and you will get the yummiest milk you ever tasted from your ladies, hence the BEST part of homesteading happens right here on the milk stand!

 My favorite girl Faith makes the absolute BEST milk, I kid you not, her milk tastes like melted ice cream…I wish I could send you all some to try, it is DELICIOUS!
 I hate store bought goat’s milk because it has that nasty, stinky goaty twang, but my fresh milk does NOT have any goaty twang at all!
 It tastes like a slightly saltier thicker cow’s milk to me, almost like drinking heavy cream!
 YUM!
 We drink her milk raw so she is pretty dang spoiled with the best dang food too!
 Lol!

-Faith is a mini-Nubian which this stand works perfect for her, but it can accompany pretty much all the dairy goat breeds without even modifying it!
+Faith is a mini-Nubian and this milk stand works perfect for her, but it can accompany pretty much all the dairy goat breeds without even modifying it!
 Use it for full-size Nubians, mini-Nubians, and even Nigerian dwarf goats can use this same size stand!

 She looks so sweet standing there right?!
 Well, I tried to get a picture of her getting milked, and she SAT DOWN on me!
 OY!
 This girl NEVER sits down on me!
 Geeezzz!!
 This girl!